matyapiro31/Rainier.CardDefinitionFetcher/README.md

 ### Arguments
 ```
+Login arguments:
+--input-token           Login with Token JSON file from stdin.
+--refresh-token TOKEN   Login with Refresh Token from command line argument.
 Fetch arguments (as many as desired can be specified):
 --fetch-itemdb          Fetches the database of items.
 --fetch-cardactions     Fetches the localized list of card actions.